g2p/git-deb/README.md

     git clone deb::sudo?skip=1.6.2p2-2.2 sudo
     git clone deb::gnupg?skip=1.4.6-1~bpo.1,1.4.6-2.1 gnupg

-If a key isn't in the debian keyrings but you do have it in your own keyring, you may trust it manually:
+If a key isn't in the Debian keyrings but you do have it in your own keyring, you may trust it manually:

     git clone 'deb::openssl?skip=0.9.8n-1+powerpcspe1;trust=0BE7C53FC1DE67F3' openssl